 Kamala Devi and Shamal Helena said polyamory was about loving relationships, not casual sex.
 But these guys seem more like next-level pickup artists, coming to these conferences with the intention of sucking any available women into their powerful reality.

 “These guys seem more like next-level pickup artists:” let that sink in.

 Why haven’t pick-up artists figured this out?
 It’s a way to more efficiently up your notch count through girl-trading.

-I personally have rarely seen attractive polyamorous people.
+I rarely see attractive and super overtly polyamorous people… the attractive ones are usually quiet about their unusual lifestyle, rather than trying to flaunt it and be political about it.
 But I have seen lots of attractive open relationship people, and when the guy is driving it can be very powerful.
 Granted, some of the girls in that scene are more psycho than average.
 The people deepest in, I stay away from.
 But some of the girls in the scene are fantastic.
 Remember that there is no escape from frame or sexual market value (SMV).
 If the former is strong and the latter is high, it can be next-level game.

 I’ve not written comprehensively about open relationships and game but I did talk about them in “Women want to follow your lead: a story about a woman presenting two ways.”

-When I have time I will write more.
-Guys who are doing right are trading hot women.
-That’s it.
-Value for value.
+Guys who are doing it right are trading hot women.
+That’s it, value for value.
 Obviously people try to defect but defectors can be punished.
 A guy who does not bring value to the venue will fail.
 A guy who brings hot chicks to the venue will often succeed.
 Game enables a guy to meet, seduce, and then introduce the hot chicks.
 Without game, even good-looking guys will often fail, not succeed as they should.